 Seller Hub is eBay’s relatively new interface to help improve the seller experience.
 Advertised as a simplified way to access all the functionality offered by other selling tools, this dashboard also offers new insights into seller performance and growth.
 The biggest development for professional eBay sellers in recent years, here’s the lowdown on Seller Hub.

 The beta version of Seller Hub was launched in September 2015 for select testers.
 The full version went live for all US eBay sellers in August 2016.
-It will be released internationally over the coming months, again in beta mode.
+It was released internationally over the following months, again in beta mode.
 Seller Hub remains under continual improvement as more functions are added.

 Seller Hub is a free opt-in service for eBay sellers.
 Signing in is simple, with no work from sellers required other than a couple of clicks to agree to the change.
 It is possible to opt-out again easily.

 Consolidation of selling tools

 Put simply, Seller Hub is a dashboard for eBay sellers.
 It brings together many aspects of eBay selling in one place, with some new features intended to help sellers perform better.
 Better performance means more money for sellers and thus more profit for eBay too.

 One especially helpful feature of Seller Hub that will probably be quickly noticed by sellers is how outstanding tasks are brought to the forefront of the dashboard.
 Questions from buyers, orders that need fulfilment and transactions awaiting Feedback are displayed clearly on the overview page.
 This provides sellers with an excellent launching point to complete all urgent tasks.